 Something those using atheism as an excuse are typically unaware of is that the Orthodox Church in Russia was heavily involved in the politics of the time.
 Anyone who doesn’t recognize the power of the church in politics has only to glance at all of the anti-gay legislation in this country fomented from the pulpit.
 Quite simply, the Russian Orthodox Church backed the wrong horse politically and suffered political consequences for it.
 Stalin didn’t go after them because they were Christians, he went after them because they were a political player.
 Theists want to pretend that all the various elements of communist totalitarianism were irrelevant to what happened, which is utter nonsense.

-Another conveniently ignored fact is that between 1945 and 1959, under Stalin’s leadership, the official organization of the church was greatly expanded, “although individual members of the clergy were occasionally arrested and exiled.
+Another conveniently ignored fact is that between 1945 and 1953 (and extending to 1959 under policies put into place by Stalin), the official organization of the church was greatly expanded, “although individual members of the clergy were occasionally arrested and exiled.
 The number of open churches went from about 500 to 25,000.
 By 1957 about 22,000 Russian Orthodox churches had become active.”

 After Nazi Germany’s attack on the Soviet Union in 1941, Joseph Stalin revived the Russian Orthodox Church.
 On September 4, 1943, Metropolitans Sergius, Alexy and Nikolay had a meeting with Stalin and received a permission to convene a council on September 8, 1943, which elected Sergius Patriarch of Moscow and All Russia.
 This is considered by some violation of the XXX Apostolic canon, as no church hierarchy could be consecrated by secular authorities.
 A new patriarch was elected, theological schools were opened, and thousands of churches began to function.
 The Moscow Theological Academy Seminary, which had been closed since 1918, was re-opened.